 MSPNP2 incorporates a two stage rev limiter, accessible under Basic Setup - Rev Limiter.
 The soft rev limit simply pulls the amount of timing listed as Maximum Retard from the timing table, while the hard cut can shut down the ignition, fuel, or both.
 This behavior is all configurable on this screen.
 You choose whether you want fuel cut, or spark retard at a certain RPM followed by fuel cut a couple hundred RPM higher, or any number of possible configurations.
 The latter is probably the most common configuration, allowing the power to drop off just before redline, and then fuel cut at whatever redline you choose.
 Note that a fuel cut will not run your engine lean, it will completely CUT the fuel so that no fuel is flowing.
-This has proven to be a safe method for uses as re will for success.
+This has proven to be a safe method for use as a rev limiter on N/A and forced induction vehicles.